Read the Series

-If you’ve been following the series, then we’ve already established a brief overview of what SEO is and took an in-depth look at what both on-site SEO and off-site SEO are.
+If you’ve been following this series, then we’ve already established a brief overview of what SEO is and took an in-depth look at what both on-site SEO and off-site SEO are.
 But there’s an often forgotten aspect of SEO professionals and business owners tend to forget about, and that’s local SEO.

-It’s not really that it’s forgotten about, it’s that it isn’t taken into much consideration when optimizing a website, especially websites for locally based businesses like landscapers and brick-and-mortar shops like implement dealers, considering it really isn’t it’s own form of SEO.
+It’s not really that it’s forgotten about.
+It’s that it isn’t taken into much consideration when optimizing a website, especially websites for locally based businesses like landscapers and brick-and-mortar shops like implement dealers, considering it really isn’t it’s own form of SEO.
 It’s a combination of on-site and off-site to achieve a specific goal, which is optimizing your search listing to appear in the top of local businesses related to your industry, in this case, landscapers.

 Jump to Section

 - Why Local SEO Matters

 Local SEO falls into place between the two “real” types of SEO: On-Site SEO and Off-Site SEO.